 Seeking Support 3 Where can I get support?
-3 Support Services 3 Information about Memorial 3 Key Messages 3 Questions and Answers 4 New Memorial Design 4 Why has the Government decided to commence a new design selection process?
+3 Support Services 3 Information about Memorial 3 Cey Messages 3 Questions and Answers 4 New Memorial Design 4 Why has the Government decided to commence a new design selection process?
 4 Why can't the selected design be modified to make it feasible?
 4 The National Site of Recognition for Thalidomide Survivors and their Families has successfully been built using glass.
 Why can't the glass design for this Memorial also be built?
-4 Why weren't the challenges to design implementation picked up during the design selection process?
-What checks and balances will be in place to ensure only a feasible new design is selected? ?
+Why weren't the challenges to design implementation picked up during the design selection process?
+4 What checks and balances will be in place to ensure only a feasible new design is selected?
 5 How will a new design reflect the voices of victims and survivors?
 5 Will the new design be based on the previous design?
-5 Why isn't one of the other designs from the original competition being used instead of undertaking a new design process?
-5 What will the new design selection process involve?
+5 Why isn't one of the other designs from the original competition being used instead of undertaking new design process?
+What will the new design selection process involve?
 Will it be another competition?
 6 What is the budget for the new design, and for the construction and launch of the Memorial?
-6 Why is the Government spending money on advertising the expression of interest rather than using that money on the Memorial?
-6
+6 Why is the Government spending money on advertising the expression of interest rather than usi that money on the Memorial?
 Why is the Government spending money on building a Memorial and not on support services for survivors?
+7 Where will the expression of interest be advertised and who can apply?
 7

-Where will the expression of interest be advertised and who can apply?
-7

-Can survivors apply to design and/or build the Memorial?
-7

-Will designers that applied to the previous design process be eligible to apply?
-7

 When will a new design be constructed?

+Will the Memorial still be located on Acton Peninsula?
 7

-Will the Memorial still be located on Acton Peninsula?
-8

-Α bout the Memorial 8
+About the Memorial 8

 What is the role of the Memorial?
-8

 Why is the Memorial being built?
 8

 What was announced in the 2020-21 Budget?
 8

 Who is developing the Memorial?
-8

 Who is responsible for maintaining the Memorial?

-9
+Why will the Memorial be located on Acton Peninsula in Canberra?

-S takeholder Consultations 9
+Stakeholder Consultations

 Who is being consulted on the Memorial?
-9